davidstl/rsm-example/README.md

 ```
   AppId in **Design / Core App Info / Application IDs**

 5. It's a nodejs project.
-You can start it by calling `node Scripts/main.js` via the cmdline:
+It can be started by calling the following via the cmdline:
    ```
    cd server/
+   npm install
    node Scripts/main.js
    ```